DjangoForAll/Django-Course/Level_4/2_using_virtualenvs/Readme.md

 source .env/bin/activate
 ```

-Once you run the command you'll see the the environment name is displayed in the terminal, this means that the virtual environment is active.
+Once you run the command you'll see the environment name is displayed in the terminal, this means that the virtual environment is active.

 To confirm the virtual environment is active you can run the following command: